prashantchikhalkar/Job_search/README.md

 # Job_search
-This effort contains my efforts while looking for new job.
+This repo contains my efforts while looking for new job.